Maria Manetti Shrem Mentors

 “You are the bows from which your children as living arrows are sent forth.
 The archer sees the mark upon the path of the infinite, and He bends you with His might that His arrows may go swift and far.
 Let your bending in the archer’s hand be for gladness.
 For even as He loves the arrow that flies, so He loves also the bow that is stable.” — Kahlil Gibran

-Alyssa Vieau (they/she) is a musician and actor from Chicopee, Massachusetts, with a wide range of experience in various styles of music such as classical, musical theater, pop, jazz, and songwriting.
-They hold both a Bachelor of Fine Arts degree and an Advanced Music Studies Certificate in Voice from Carnegie Mellon University, and a Master of Music degree in Voice from the San Francisco Conservatory of Music (SFCM).
-From an early age, they participated in various local gigs, community theater, and even music-directed their collegiate a cappella group.
-Alyssa has performed in the Bay Area with Pocket Opera, Cinnabar Theater, and SF Salon Music.
-Their recent performance highlights at SFCM include Gherardo in Puccini’s Gianni Schicchi (2024), Miss Shingle in A Gentleman’s Guide to Love and Murder (2024), Armelinde in Viardot’s Cendrillon (2024), and La tasse and La libellule in Ravel’s L’enfant et les sortilèges (2023).
-In addition to performing, they also teach music at Songbird Studios in downtown San Francisco.
+Alyssa Vieau (they/she) is a musician and actor from Chicopee, Massachusetts with a wide range of experience in various styles of music such as classical, musical theatre, pop, jazz, and song writing.
+They hold both a Bachelor of Fine Arts degree and Advanced Music Studies Certificate in Voice from Carnegie Mellon University and a Master of Music degree in Voice from the San Francisco Conservatory of Music.
+From an early age, they participated in various local gigs, community theatre, and even music-directed their collegiate acapella group.
+Alyssa has been seen in the Bay area performing with Pocket Opera, Cinnabar Theater, and SF Salon Music.
+Their recent performance highlights at SFCM include Gherardo in Puccini’s Gianni Schicchi (2024), Miss Shingle in A Gentleman’s Guide to Love and Murder (2024), Armelinde in Viardot’s Cendrillon (2024), La tasse and La libellule in Ravel’s L’enfant et les sortilèges (2023).
+In addition to performing, they also teach music with Songbird Studios in the city!

 Mentoring Philosophy